arthurpicht/AP-Configuration/README.md

-# AP-Configuration
+﻿# AP-Configuration
-Configuration file parser for Java.
+Configuration file parser for Java with support for sectionized configuration files.